List of smoking bans: Finland

 Smoking has been restricted in indoor public areas and workplaces from 1 March 1995, and permitted only in specially designated smoking rooms; restaurants were included in 2007.
 Legislation aimed towards voluntary reduction of second-hand smoke was enacted, but was not successful; few establishments installed effective ventilation systems.
 Dividing a restaurant into a smoking and non-smoking section was also an ineffective measure.
 As a result, smoking has since been prohibited in all indoor public and workplaces, including bars, cafes, clubs and restaurants, from 1 June 2007, except in some places permitted a transition period of up to two years.
 Smoking was permitted in trains in designated smoking booths until June 2013, when it was banned by the national railway company.
 Smoking in bars is still allowed in enclosed smoking booths, where it is not permitted to serve or consume food or drink.
 Many smaller bars have not been able to build such smoking booths and patrons must smoke outside.

 As of early 2010, Finland's government has openly considered planning gradual moves towards prohibiting smoking completely.

 France

 Smoking is banned in all indoor public places (stations, museums, restaurants, cafés, etc.)

 Establishments with the sign "Tabac" come within the same strict regulations.
 This sign only means that they are state-licensed to sell tobacco products.
+As of 1 July 2025, France extended its smoking ban to include beaches, parks and public gardens, bus shelters, sports venues, and areas near schools.
+Anyone caught in violation of these bans are subject to a €135 fine.

+Maldives

+Effective 1 November 2025, the Maldives enacted a generational smoking ban prohibiting the purchase, sale and use of tobacco to those born on or after 1 January 2007.
+This new ban applies to both residents and tourists.